thomasebsmith/recipes/README.md

 # Log messages will go to /tmp/recipes.log
 ```

+## Project Status
+This project is currently in early development.
+It is not stable.
+SQL schemas,
+code layout, etc. are subject to arbitrary changes.

 ## License
 This project is available under the MIT License.
 See [LICENSE](./LICENSE) for
 details.